CETG Stitching Groups

 Marilyn Pipe - ribbon embroidery

-This Christmas they have challenged each other with Secret Santa gifts, and presenting everyone with a bag containing 5 items, 4 of which must be used.
+At Christmas they have challenged each other with Secret Santa gifts, and presenting everyone with a bag containing 5 items, 4 of which must be used.
 The winter wreaths are from the “Embroidered Garden” by Kazuko Aoki, and many of the other items are from in-house demonstrations.
 Their next foray will be into canvaswork.

 Second CETG Hand Stitch Group

-First Project – Round Robin Shoebox
+Round Robin Shoebox

 Each stitcher chose their own theme, such as “peacocks”, “red letter day” or a photo for inspiration, and provided a piece of fabric and a few threads and embellishments in a shoebox.
 The finished piece was to measure 8.5 by 6 inches (A5) and to use only four stitches - chain, fly, spider’s web (woven wheel) and Ghiordes knot (turkey stitch).
 Each box was circulated to a new person every month, for them to add some stitching and any of their own embellishments in addition to those supplied.
 The pieces worked their way back to the person who had suggested the theme for finishing as they wished.

-Second Project – Straight Stitch in Orange and Grey
+Straight Stitch in Orange and Grey

 This project was to be stitched on black fabric using only straight stitch and orange or grey threads of any type.
 The colours were inspired by the decor in Michaela’s kitchen!
 Each piece was to be 4 inches square.
-Within these limits, the pieces were all very different, with everyone in the group produced highly different works.
+Within these limits, the pieces were all very different, with everyone in the group produced highly varied works.
 When all pieces were completed, they were stitched onto a grey fabric covered canvas by Dawn.

-Third Project – Braided Tyre Advertisement
+Braided Tyre Advertisement

 The group chose a very interesting image for this project - an abstract photograph from an advertisement featuring tyres with braid representing the tread.
 The image was enlarged and cut into nine equal pieces, and each stitcher chose a piece at random.
 Everyone was given a piece of tea dyed calico and three threads: a fuchsia pink, a green and a gold which matched the photo, but otherwise was free to reproduce their segment as they wished.
 The aim was to recreate the image – original size, shape, colour and texture – and it was fascinating to see the different ways each stitcher achieved their effects.
-The large amount of black space and the unusual image caused us much discussion at our monthly meetings, but the results to date have been really interesting!
+The large amount of black space and the unusual image caused us much discussion at our monthly meetings, but the results were really interesting!